Introduction to Well Put Podcast

 Speaker

-has been at Handel H&H for years now, and also understanding why it's so important, and also just trying to speak directly to their target audience, I think was a new skill that I wasn't familiar with before.
-I also think I learned to think more strategically about content in general, trying to learn how content
+has been ah at H&H for years now and also understanding why it's so important um and also just trying to you know speak directly to their target audience, I think, was a new skill that i wasn't ah familiar with before.

 Speaker